gilbernjq/Snake-Game-Using-Python/README.md

 # Snake-Game-Using-Python
-Python code for generating the Snake Game with various options.
+Python code for generating the Snake Game with various options.<br>
+This game is still under developement.